BWeeks101/pimpmyquiz/README.md

 #### Returning User Goals:
 1. User can search for any content they have previously created, and view or edit it.
+2. User can delete quizzes created within/added to their own account.

 ## User Stories